ShangolMangol/FUSE_Project/README.md

 # FUSE Project

 ## Compilation
-To compile the project:
+To compile the project inside the folder `CriticalFuse`:
 ```bash
 make
 ```

 This will build:
 - CriticalFUSE (the main FUSE filesystem)
-- HandlerTest (for testing file handlers)
+- HandlerTest (for testing txt file split)
-- BitFlipper (for bit manipulation)
+- BitFlipper (for bit manipulation over non-critical data)

 ### Makefile Targets
 The Makefile provides several targets: